 - Send and receive text messages

-- Take, view, and store pictures and videos using embedded cameras
+- Take, view, and store pictures and videos using a built-in camera

 - Access the Internet, e-mail, chat, and even download apps for the phone

 - Play games and have access to common programs, such as a calculator, contacts, calendar, clock, to-do list, etc.

 - Remotely control other devices connected to the Internet or connected via Bluetooth